gschmutz/stream-processing-workshop/03-producing-consuming-kafka-with-python/README.md

 ### Consuming Messages using `kafka-avro-console-consumer`

-On the Analytics Platform, this is part of the schema registry docker container.
+On the Streaming Platform, this is part of the schema registry docker container.
 Let's connect to the docker container:

 ```
 docker exec -ti schema-registry bash